andreaiacono/TalkGraphX/README.md

 # Talk GraphX
-This is the repository for the talk about GraphX given at the [Codemotion Milan](http://milan2015.codemotionworld.com/) conference in november 2015.
-Slides available here: [http://www.slideshare.net/andreaiacono/graphs-are-everywhere-distributed-graph-computing-with-spark-graphx](http://www.slideshare.net/andreaiacono/graphs-are-everywhere-distributed-graph-computing-with-spark-graphx)
+This is the repository for the talk about GraphX given at the [Codemotion Milan](http://milan2015.codemotionworld.com/) conference and at [Voxxed Ticino 2016](https://voxxeddays.com/ticino/).
+Slides not yet online.

 ## Requirements